Continuous Release of Data Streams under both Centralized and Local Differential Privacy: Experimental Evaluation

 \subsection{Evaluation Setup}

-\mypara{Datasets} Our experiments are conducted on four real world datasets. \begin{itemize} \item DNS: This dataset is extracted from a set of DNS query logs collected by a campus resolver with all user ids and source IP addresses removed.~\footnote{The data collection process has been approved by the IRB of the campus.} This dataset includes 14 days of DNS queries.
-The number of queries is estimated, which can be used to assess Internet usage in a region.
+\mypara{Datasets} A total of four real-world datasets are examined. \begin{itemize}[leftmargin=*] \item DNS: This dataset is extracted from a set of DNS query logs collected by a campus resolver with all user ids and source IP addresses removed~\footnote{The data collection process has been approved by the IRB of the campus.}.
+It includes 14 days of DNS queries.
+The number of queries is estimated, which can be used to assess Internet usage in a region.{The network administrator can use the number of queries to assess Internet usage in a region.
+We take number of queries as the stream in the evaluation.}

-\item Fare~\cite{data:nyctaxi}: New York city taxi travel fare.
+\item Fare~\cite{data:nyctaxi}: New York City taxi travel fare.
 We use the Yellow Taxi Trip Records for January 2019.

-\item Kosarak~\cite{data:kosarak}: A dataset of click streams on a Hungarian website that contains around one million users and 41270 categories.
-The data is formatted so that each user click through multiple categories.
-We take it as a streaming data and use the size of click categories as the value of the stream.
+\item Kosarak~\cite{data:kosarak}: A dataset of clickstreams on a Hungarian website that contains around $10^6$ users and 41270 categories.
+We take it as streaming data and use the size of click categories as the value of the stream.

 \item POS~\cite{data:pos}: A dataset containing merchant transactions of half a million users and 1657 categories.
 We use the size of the transaction as the value of the stream. \end{itemize}

 Table~\ref{tbl:datadist} gives the distribution statistics of the datasets.